 The system seems to facilitate arbitrage, the circular exchange of goods in different markets in which goods have different prices.
-Any magician could, if the price of gold rose relative to that of silver, exchange silver coins (sickles) for gold coins (galleons) that would later be exchanged in markets muggles for a greater amount of silver, which he would later exchange for sickles... thus obtaining great benefits.
+Any wizard could, if the price of gold rose relative to that of silver, exchange silver coins (sickles) for gold coins (galleons) which he would then exchange in Muggle markets for a larger quantity of silver, which he would then exchange for sickles. ... thus obtaining great benefits.
 For this he would have to go through the magic bank.
-The banking monopoly is controlled by Gringotts, an entity that is in charge of issuing currency, keeping the deposits of its magicians and carrying out exchanges between money muggle, precious stones and the money of wizards (allowing arbitrage).
+The banking monopoly is controlled by Gringotts, an entity that is responsible for issuing currency, keeping the deposits of the wizards of it and making exchanges between muggle money, precious stones and the money of the wizards (allowing arbitration).
 Gringotts, unlike human banks, does not offer loans.